AnimalFriend1/3DS-Video-Converter/README.md

 # 3DS-Video-Converter
-A tool for converting videos to be used with the Video Player for 3DS homebrew.
-Made for linux
+A script for converting videos to be used with the Video Player for 3DS homebrew.
+Requires FFMPEG for conversion.